MichaelJBerk/Splitter/README.md

 If you can't use TestFlight, [download from the Releases page](https://github.com/MichaelJBerk/Splitter/releases)

-If you'd like to see what features are in the works, you can look at the [Roadmap](https://github.com/MichaelJBerk/Splitter/wiki/Roadmap)

 ## Discussion

 You can suggest features, report issues, and contribute to the overall discussion about Splitter on the official [Discord Server](https://discord.gg/S6zCHYq).